Statystic in enviromental sciences WF-OB-ZMI

 Learning outcomes

-OB1_W10 – the student knows mathematical and statistical tools at a level that allows them to describe natural phenomena
+W_02 Graduates are familiar with mathematical and statistical tools at a level sufficient to describe natural phenomena (OB1_W08)

-OB1_U07 – the student is able to interpret observations and measurements and draw correct conclusions based on them
+U_01 The graduate is able to interpret observations and measurements and draw correct conclusions based on them (OB1_U05)

 Assessment criteria

-The exam takes the form of a single-choice test and contains information provided during lectures.
+The exam takes the form of a single-choice test and covers information provided during lectures, mp4 presentations, and PDF study aids.

 very good 86-100%